What Is 2 To The Negative 2 Power

 Scientific Notation and Negative Exponents

 Negative exponents are frequently encountered in scientific notation, a way of expressing very large or very small numbers concisely.
-For example, the speed of light is approximately 3 x 10⁸ meters per second.
+To give you an idea, the speed of light is approximately 3 x 10⁸ meters per second.
 Conversely, the charge of an electron is approximately 1.6 x 10⁻¹⁹ coulombs.
 The negative exponent in the electron charge signifies a very small number – it's less than 1.

 Working with Negative Exponents: Rules and Properties